globallogicuki/qa-tech-test/README.md

 ## Bonus
-Have your tests start and tear down the app
+Have your tests start and tear down the app.
+BDD frameworks are great, but are they applicable to a single page application?
+You decide.

 ## Submit your test
-Once completed push the solution up to your own repository and link ECS the url
+Once completed push the solution up to your own repository and link ECS the url.

 ## Note
-Please stick to contributing from one account, it makes you look better
+Please stick to contributing from one account, it makes you look better.

 Good Luck!